 Tower Equity Strategies

 We have developed and currently manage four distinct equity strategies, each designed to extract returns from the stock market in a different way.
 These strategies are managed by teams built from our staff of experienced Portfolio Managers.
-With the internally-managed strategies as a cornerstone, we construct custom portfolios that we believe enable our clients to meet their risk and return objectives.

-The Value Strategy is designed to be the center of the client's portfolio, combining growth and value stocks.
 The objective of the style is to build a diversified portfolio of fundamentally superior stocks that are inefficiently priced relative to future growth prospects.
 We attempt to invest in durable business franchises with commanding market shares, significant barriers to entry, and sustainable long-term earnings growth potential.
 We generally focus on underlying economic and business fundamentals and disregard short-term market fluctuations.

 The Strategy will generally hold 35-50 large and mid-cap equity securities.
 In addition, the Strategy will generally be diversified across economic sectors.
 The Strategy has modest turnover and is managed for long-term growth with moderate risk.